 Then, after years of dressing to impress and spending hours primping my hair and makeup to perfection in high school, I approached college in a new light: one that utilized no makeup.
 It lasted about one semester and after receiving some not-so-nice comments from an ex via social media, I changed my ways.
-The second semester I was back to my made-up self, and I had an influx of dates, and male interest to show for it—lesson two.
+The second semester I was back to my old made-up self, and I had an influx of dates and male interest to show for it—lesson two.

 Although I love the freedom I feel with a face free of makeup, when engaging in social situations, I’ve become unwilling to subject myself to the feelings of rejection I’ve learned to associate with a bare face over time.
 On the other hand, the reliance on makeup feels somewhat suffocating.
 And so, inspired to challenge myself, I decided to go to drinks with a completely bare face.
 Yes, I realize some people do this all the time, but for me, it was an intimidating first step.

 However, much to my surprise, it was infinitely less painful than I had initially expected.
 A new work friend and I chose a spot in Santa Monica that is always busy, no matter the day of the week (we chose Tuesday but it has a perpetual Friday night ambiance).
 Thus, as I wrapped up my EOD deadlines, I slowly began my mental preparation.
 I had worn my typical makeup to work that day, and as I headed to the bathroom to wipe it all off, the reflexive doubts and worries slowly began to creep their way in.